 Understanding Asana's pricing structure

-Work management platform Asana is a tool that can happily work alongside Kumospace to keep your remote teams happy and in order.
-While Kumospace builds team collaboration and supports leadership and project workflow by sharing information and documents, Asana links work to the business goals.
+Work management platform Asana is a powerful tool that can seamlessly work alongside Kumospace to keep remote teams organized and engaged.
+While Kumospace fosters collaboration, leadership alignment, and project workflow by enabling teams to share information in real time, Asana connects everyday tasks to bigger business goals.
+Together, they create a strong foundation for productivity.

 Free plan: Asana Basic